 Eating More Fruits and Vegetables Reduces the Chance of Getting PAD

 A recent study shows that including more fruits and vegetables in your diet may help keep your leg arteries free of blockages.
-That’s good news for patients who suffer from peripheral artery disease (PAD).
-People with peripheral artery disease have narrowing of the leg arteries.
-This limits blood...
+That’s good news for patients with peripheral artery disease (PAD).
+People with peripheral artery disease have a narrowing of the leg arteries.
+This limits blood flow to...